 On the next drift, same technique, same lure, same animation.
 This time, it’s my turn to record a huge strike as my lure reaches mid-height.
 I use a 10-35 g rod and a 12/100 braided line.
 The fish then takes 10 meters of line; the fight is exhilarating!
 However, as I retrieve about 10 meters, the fish unhooks.
 I’m frustrated!
 But even though my mind is racing, I keep enough composure to resume the animation and reel in very slowly.
 I don’t really imagine that this fish I dragged for 10 meters would attack again.
 I’ve barely turned the reel three times when the fish strikes back in my hands and heads back down.
 The rod is so sensitive, the reel so light, the line so fine that the fish forces me to stretch my arm because the contact is direct.

 Follows a magnificent fight to bring ashore a fish just as impressive as my friend’s.
 We place it on the fish ruler next to the other and can hardly believe what we see.
-It’s a one-meter-long pollock!
+It’s a one-meter-long pollack!

 We’re like kids, completely euphoric.
 At this very moment, the day is a success regardless of the rest of the fishing trip.
 Of course, we make two or three more drifts before the current becomes too strong.
 Despite finding the right lure, we only catch one more fish, about 4 kg.

 Rather than waiting three hours for the current to drop below 1.5 knots, we decide to head back.
 During the return navigation, we have stars in our eyes.
 Nonetheless, there’s still a long journey before rinsing the boat and my friend’s return journey.
-We are fully satisfied with having found the monster pollocks we aimed for.
+We are fully satisfied with having found the monster pollacks we aimed for.
 It seems wise to savor this good moment.

 These two days in the heart of the winter break are worth gold!
 These are fishing memories that will remain etched forever.
 We do enjoy recounting this story over and over again.